gabbarX/Complex-calculator-using-neural-networks/README.md

 - multiplication
 - division of complex numbers

-`main.py` also geneates a dataset that is kept with the name "dataset.csv" for future reference.
+`main.py` also geneates a dataset that is kept with the name `dataset.csv` for future reference.